Bell, Queensland: History

 Jarowair (also known as Yarowair, Yarow-wair, Barrunggam, Yarrowair, Yarowwair and Yarrow-weir) is one of the languages of the Toowoomba region.
 The Jarowair language region includes the landscape within the local government boundaries of the Toowoomba Regional Council, particularly Toowoomba north to Crows Nest and west to Oakey.
 Giabal is the Southern neighbour in Toowoomba City.

-The name Koondai-I is believed to be the Indigenous name for the area.
+The name Koondai-i is believed to be the Indigenous name for the area.

-The name Wonga may refer to the Wonga windmill.
+The name Wonga, which is often interchangeable with "Warmga", may refer to the Wonga windmill.

 Originally the area around what is now known as Bell was known as Cattle Creek and was part of a large land holding called Jimbour Station.
-In the 1870s, the area was opened up for closer settlement and Angus & Christina McPhee from Scotland became the first European settlers nearest to what would become the village of Bell.
-Over time other families - including Bellingham, Bradley, Edwards, Ensor, McClelland Rush and Walker - settled in the vicinity of Cattle Creek and in 1878 a school was established at Maida Hill to cater for these families.
-The first use of "Bell" as a town name was in mid-1905 however it was still inter-changeable with Cattle Creek as a description of the general area.
+In the early 1870s, the area was opened up for closer settlement and Angus & Christina McPhee, originally from Scotland, became the first European settlers nearest to what would become the village of Bell.
+Over time other families - including Bellingham, Bradley, Edwards, Ensor, McClelland, Rush and Walker - settled in the vicinity of Cattle Creek and in 1878 a school was established at Maida Hill to cater for these families.
+In February 1888, the Maida Hill Cemetery was surveyed and in August 1905 the cemetery became known as the Bell Cemetery.
+According to State Electoral Rolls, the first use of "Bell" as a town name was in mid-1905 however it was still inter-changeable with Cattle Creek as a description of the general area.

 In May 1906, the Bell Branch railway line was opened linking to the Western railway line at Dalby with the following (now-abandoned) stations within the locality: